schrockwell/live_assign/README.md

-# 💕 Love.View and Love.Component 💕
+# Love.View and Love.Component

-## Fall in love all over again.

-Love provides functionality on top of Phoenix LiveView to improve developer ergonomics through a few simple conventions.
+Love provides functionality on top of Phoenix LiveView to improve developer ergonomics through a conventions.

 LiveView and LiveComponent _both_ gain:

 - **State** assigns which can trigger reactive functions
 - **Reactive functions** that are automatically invoked upon state changes
 - **Computed** assigns which are purely derived from other state
-- **Universal event handling** via the `handle_message/4` callback
+- **Universal event handling** via the `handle_message/4` callback on a LiveView or LiveComponent
 - **Runtime checks** with developer-friendly error messages

 LiveComponents also gain additional functionality:

 - **Prop** assigns which are strictly passed in to the component and never modified internally
 - **Slot** props
-- **Event** props to represent events that can be raised by the component and universally handled by either a LiveComponent OR LiveView via `handle_message/4`
+- **Event** props to represent events that can be raised by the component and universally handled by either a LiveComponent or LiveView via `handle_message/4`

-## Love.View Exmaple
+## Love.View Example

 ```elixir
 defmodule MyAppWeb.ProfileIndexLive do